-From city wide shutdowns to school, and business lockdowns, mask mandates, and much more, COVID-19 is something that the world simply was not ready for.
-This includes the legal world
+From city wide shutdowns to school, and business lockdowns, mask mandates, government stimulus, more stimulus, and much more, COVID-19 is something that the world simply was not ready for.
+This includes the legal world in many cases.

 But it is not just daily life that has been impacted drastically.
 Businesses across the world have been scrambling to check their contracts for the existence of a Force Majeure clause.
+We talked about this briefly before but we will go into a little more detail here.
 The existence, and exact language, of this clause could be the difference for countless contracts in determining whether, and how, a party will be required to uphold their obligation to the contract.
 Oftentimes, Force Majeure clauses are included by transactional attorneys as an afterthought to a contract, and their terms are not closely examined because the events seemed to be such a remote likelihood (“in case of war, riot, famine, or epidemic, this contract shall…” “yeah right, like any of THAT is actually going to happen”) – but, in this case, the likelihood may have been higher than we thought, and it did actually happen.

 If you want a quick recap on other potential implications of Force Majeure and covid-19, check out this article from March. https://ryanreiffert.com/blog/covid-19-force-majeure/